propavingk/SloBudget/README.md

 The projection is refused and the exact gap is named.
 The budget for the same file still computes, with a note that the totals cover recorded data only.

+## Design decisions

+The budget denominator is the observed event count, not a projected traffic figure.
+The alternative, sizing the budget to expected traffic over the full window, needs a traffic forecast the tool does not have and cannot honestly invent.
+Sizing to observed events means the budget and the consumption are computed from the same denominator, which is what makes the consumed percentage meaningful.
+A consequence worth understanding: a short series against a long compliance window produces a small budget, so a serious incident reads as a very high consumption.
+That is not a bug, it is the honest statement that the incident was large relative to the traffic actually seen.